We’re glad to announce that Naples, Italy-based progressive rock band Barnum’s Freak have released a new single, “Darkness between the light.”

 As was the case during the 19th century, the theme of resisting conformity imposed by society is still quite relevant to the world today; as the band writes, “The world we live in today is a system created with art to hide a terrible reality from the invididual …. that we are all slaves, locked up in a prison that has no walls, which has no bars, which has no smell, .. a prison for our mind ….“

-Don’t forget to support this project and to follow on Instagram, Facebook, YouTube, Soundcloud, and Spotify.
-You can also check out their Reverbnation profile If you enjoy their music and are able to provide monetary support, you can download their music on Bandcamp.
+Don’t forget to support this project and follow them on Instagram, Facebook, YouTube, Soundcloud, Apple Music, and Spotify.
+You can also check out their Reverbnation profile If you enjoy their music and can provide monetary support, you can download their music on Bandcamp.